tropicsquare/libtropic-linux/Linux_SPI/README.md

-# generic-linux-spi port
+# Linux SPI project
 This port should be compatible with most Linux-based system with hardware SPI interface, including popular single-board computers such as the Raspberry Pi.
+It is compatible with our [Raspberrypi shield](https://github.com/tropicsquare/tropic01-raspberrypi-shield-hw) - follow the link to get more details about this shield itself, including schematics, design files and manufacturing data.

 ## Dependencies and Requirements

 You need to have:
 * SPI kernel module enabled.
     * On Raspberry Pi you can use `raspi-config` to enable the module.
 * Permissions to access the SPI interface.